canuckistani/mockups/authoring/index.md

 * Talking to databases
 * Uploading resources to a web-server

+It would be nice for us to support browser development.
+It's a fairly short journey from HTML to XHTML to XUL but that's a side goal rather than a day 1 thing.

-We may, by being good at editing HTML/JS/CSS also end up being good at NodeJS
+We may, by being good at editing HTML/JS/CSS also end up being good at NodeJS but that's by chance.

 ## Complexities of Authoring